 The success of the education offered to children with SEN will be judged against the aims of this SEN policy.
-The SEN policy will be reviewed annually and the Link Governor will report on the implementation of the policy.
+The SEN policy will be reviewed annually and the Governing Body's Annual Report will report on the implementation of the policy.